-- Single MDT-based assessment, diagnosis and management of frail elderly patients with the aim of enabling self-management, preventing further deterioration, avoiding admission and facilitating discharge. - A person centred single assessment and care plan based upon CGA process - Patients will also be assigned a clinical link worker to act as their main point of contact to ensure person centred care coordinated care delivery. - Care will be delivered in the patient's place of residence or a community-based setting wherever possible, particularly for patients with more severe levels of frailty. - The service will be accessed on an equitable basis which reflects the fact that c.40% of North Tyneside residents' access acute care in Newcastle.
+- Single multi-disciplinary team-based assessment, diagnosis and management of frail elderly patients with the aim of enabling self-management, preventing further deterioration, avoiding admission and facilitating discharge. - A person-centred single assessment and care plan based upon the comprehensive geriatric assessment process - Patients will also be assigned a clinical link worker to act as their main point of contact to ensure person centred care coordinated care delivery. - Care will be delivered in the patient's place of residence or a community-based setting wherever possible, particularly for patients with more severe levels of frailty. - The service will be accessed on an equitable basis which reflects the fact that c.40% of North Tyneside residents' access acute care in Newcastle.